po1sigala/live/01-Class-Content/19-PWA/01-Activities/12-Stu_WebPack-HMR/README.md

-# 📖 Add WebPack Development Server to a Project Using Hot Module Replacement (HMR)
+# 📖 Add Webpack Development Server to a Project Using Hot Module Replacement (HMR)

 Work with a partner to implement the following user story: